 Your organization should cultivate the following habits to set your data integration efforts on a sustainable path to success.

 Transforming your data in SQL gives you maximum flexibility, but has a bad reputation of being slow to write, especially for beginners.
 Stop hand coding every job from scratch to save time and accelerate the delivery of new analytics!
 Find and adopt an off-the-shelf, pre-built solution that can be used and reused over and over, saving development resources while freeing up more time for analysis.
-Fivetran dbt Packages provide dbt users out-of-the-box reporting for popular data source connectors, with more being built.
-Learn more about how you can use Fivetran dbt Packages to accelerate analytics.
+Fivetran data models with pre-built SQL provide dbt users out-of-the-box reporting for popular data source connectors, with more being built.
+Learn more about how you can use Fivetran-developed and maintained data models to accelerate analytics.

 Data engineers, who are perpetually strapped for time, spend far too long responding to data questions that could easily be answered by well-maintained, up-to-date data lineage and documentation.
 Data lineage and documentation can provide data analysts with a comprehensive view of how the data has evolved from its raw form to its analytics-ready state, while improving data literacy across the organization.
 This enables data engineers to spend less time explaining their logic.
 Data analysts can easily understand the source and dependencies of the data they are working with.